We’ve all heard the innovation adage, “think outside the box”.

 Towards a Learning Innovation Ecosystem - Sidelining Your LMS for an LRS

-If we are to create a new paradigm for learning, where learning experiences use data to create targeted personalisation and business insights, and learning is delivered where the learners are day-to-day, using a variety of technologies, we need some way of bringing all this together.
+If we're to create a new paradigm for learning, where learning experiences use data to create targeted personalisation and business insights, and learning is delivered where the learners are day-to-day, using a variety of technologies, we need some way of bringing all this together.
 Organisations rightly want structure, order, control and ownership over the technology and data generated.
 We can do this by using the following:

-- A Learning Records System (LRS)- a central place to store learning data
+- A Learning Records System (LRS)- a central place to store learning data.

 - xAPI - a standard way for learning experiences to send and receive data to and from the LRS.
 Unlike the SCORM/LMS combo the xAPI/LRS pair allows you to track what’s going on outside the LMS where the learners are, so long as they have an internet connection at some point (it does support offline tracking).
 And unlike LTI it requires the learning history to also be sent to the LRS.

 - A set of rules to play by.
-Much like the Apple developer guidelines, such rules guide learning designers and producers to a desired organisational outcome, but they do not ultimately constrain them in the same way that a set of LMS features would.
+Much like the Apple developer guidelines, such rules guide learning designers and producers to a desired organisational outcome, but they don't ultimately constrain them in the same way that a set of LMS features would.
 They provide technical, accessibility and organisational constraints but not functional constraints.
 The broader the guidelines, the more innovative the possible outcomes.

 In the corporate or work-integrated learning environment it might look like this: